bbauska/Anti-Project-2025/README.md

 appointees selected and vetted by the Office of Presidential Personnel, which is not reliant on detailees from other parts of the department, to help ensure the completion of the next President’s agenda.”
 [Department of Homeland Security]</li>
-<li>○ Privatizes TSA (Transportation Security Administration).
+<li>Privatizes TSA (Transportation Security Administration).
 Project 2025 (pages 158-59).</li>
-<li>○ Circumvents Senate confirmation positions by placing its nominees in key positions into
+<li>Circumvents Senate confirmation positions by placing its nominees in key positions into
 similar positions as “Actings.”
 “An Aggressive Approach to Senate-Confirmed Leadership Positions.
 While Senate confirmation is a constitutionally necessary requirement for appointing agency leadership, the next Administration may need to take a novel